California Chafee Grant Program

 - You must be in a program at least one year in length.

 - You must maintain Satisfactory Academic Progress (Financial Aid Eligibility & Academic Standards).
+2020 Senate Bill 150 made significant changes to the academic requirement for Chafee.

 - You must have financial need.